 What to consider before outsourcing customer service to an offshore call center

 Consumers often assume that outsourcing call center operations to an offshore service provider indicates an unwillingness to spend money on domestic customer service representatives.
-If you're going to partner with an offshore call center, test out their service first.
+If you're going to partner with an offshore call center, test its service first.

-When outsourcing your customer service operations to an offshore call center, consider where the disconnects between agents and your customers might be found.
+When outsourcing your customer service operations to an offshore call center, consider where there might be disconnects between agents and your customers.
 In some cases, social conventions might clash; where an agent believes they are being polite, a customer might perceive them as rude.
 Where a customer asks a question about a product or service the agent has little direct experience with, the agent might not have a suitable answer.

-Find out how customizable scripting options and guidelines are for agents, and how sophisticated their knowledge of your company will be before outsourcing your call center operations.
+Before outsourcing your call center operations, find out how customizable the scripting options and guidelines for agents are, and how sophisticated their knowledge of your company will be.

-Moreover, it's important to understand what level of security is being applied to the communications data moving through the call center you choose.
-This is especially true for businesses that operate in sensitive industries that might deal with privileged data, such as healthcare companies or law firms.
+Moreover, it's important to understand the level of security being applied to the communications data moving through the call center you choose.
+This is especially true for businesses in sensitive industries that might deal with privileged data, such as healthcare companies and law firms.
 Both software security and physical security at the facility itself are important considerations you should fully understand before making your decision.

-Examining the call center's clients can help you get a better understanding of what its offerings are and what companies it best suits.
-Ask providers who their top clients are, if they work with any of your competitors and if you'll be one of their largest or smallest clients.
+Examining the call center's clients can help you understand its offerings and the types of companies it best suits.
+Ask providers who their top clients are, if they work with any of your competitors, and if you'll be one of their largest or smallest clients.

 Your customers should be your highest priority, not your budget